II.) Reading Room Regulations

 VII.)
 Policy Revisions

-The Greenslade Special Collections and Archives, housed in Olin and Chalmers Libraries, consists of two main collections: Special Collections and the Kenyon College Archives.
+The Greenslade Special Collections and Archives, housed in Library Building C, consists of two main collections: Special Collections and the Kenyon College Archives.
 Special Collections includes rare books ranging from medieval manuscripts to contemporary artists’ books and special subject research collections.
 The Kenyon College Archives collects records and other materials of enduring historical value documenting the history, organization, policies, and activities of the College.
 Materials include college publications, student and faculty papers and photographs, and college memorabilia.

 As with the general Library Collection Development Policy, Special Collections and Archives reflects and supports the Library’s mission and the College’s goals.
 Special Collections and Archives supports the use of primary source materials within the Kenyon College curriculum and the wider community of scholars.

 In order to create a positive experience and protect materials, we ask all visitors to follow these rules:

 Reading Room Reservation

 The Reading Room is available for classes and other groups utilizing materials from the collection.
 Appointments may be made with the Special Collections Librarian, College and Digital Collections Archivist, or by contacting firstname.lastname@example.org.
 Groups not utilizing collections material will be asked to find another venue for their meeting.

 Materials may be acquired for the Special Collections and Archives through transfer, gift or purchase, but selection for placement in Special Collections and Archives lies with the Special Collections Librarian and the College and Digital Collections Archivist, often in consultation with the Collection Development Librarian, Associate Director of Research and Instruction and the Library Director.